honwei189/shellscripts/setup/GlusterFS-Setup/README.md

   - **`--mount-point <path>`**: (Optional) Set a custom mount point (default is `"/mnt/glusterfs"`).
   - **`--cluster-nodes <IP1,IP2,...>`**: (Required) Comma-separated list of all cluster node IPs.

-### Adding Nodes to an Existing Cluster
+### Adding Nodes to the Cluster

 - **`--add-node`**
-  Add this node to an existing GlusterFS cluster.
+  This option should be used on the **master cluster server** to add new nodes to an existing GlusterFS cluster.
+It is intended for introducing a brand-new node to the cluster.
+This command propagates the information about the new node to other nodes in the cluster.
-  - **`--cluster-nodes <IP1,IP2,...>`**: (Required) Comma-separated list of all cluster node IPs.
+  - **`--cluster-nodes <IP1,IP2,...>`**: Comma-separated list of all cluster node IPs.
+When using this option on an existing master node, you must provide the IP addresses of all nodes in the cluster to correctly add the new node.

 ### Joining an Existing Cluster

 - **`--join-node`**
-  Join this node to an existing GlusterFS cluster.
+  Join a brand-new node to an existing GlusterFS cluster.
+This is intended for nodes that have not yet been added to any cluster.
   - **`--master-node <IP>`**: (Required) IP address of the master node to join.

 ### Rejoining a Cluster

 - **`--rejoin`**
   Rejoin this node to an existing GlusterFS cluster.
+This is typically used when a node's server is corrupted, reset, or has its operating system reinstalled but retains the same IP address.
   - **`--cluster-nodes <IP1,IP2,...>`**: (Required) Comma-separated list of all cluster node IPs.
+When rejoining, providing the IP of any one node in the cluster is sufficient.

 ### Linking a Node to a Cluster

 - **`--link`**
   Link this node to the cluster and wait for the master node's confirmation.
+This is to be used on new nodes being added to the cluster.
   - **`--master-node <IP>`**: (Required) IP address of the master node to link.

 ### General Options